Our Founder

 In 1978, he founded B’nai Or (“Sons of Light” in Hebrew), a name he took from the Dead Sea Scrolls, as both a local Philadelphia Jewish Renewal congregation and a national organization.
 The widely worn rainbow prayer shawl he designed according to kabbalistic principles is still known as the “B’nai Or Tallit.”
 Both the congregation and the organization later changed their names to the more gender-neutral P’nai Or (“Faces of Light”).
 In 1993, the national P’nai Or organization merged with Arthur Waskow’s Shalom Center, to form ALEPH: Alliance for Jewish Renewal, integrating the two principles of Tikkun haLev (“repair of the heart”) and Tikkun Olam (“repairing the world”).

 Since that time, ALEPH has served as the primary container for Reb Zalman’s work and as an incubator for innovative spiritual and social change projects.
-Jewish Renewal services are typified by the dialectic between ecstatic community participation and private mediation and contemplation.
+Jewish Renewal services are typified by the dialectic between ecstatic community participation and private meditation and contemplation.
 Reb Zalman encouraged the use of arts in liturgy—music, movement, drumming, and chant.
 He introduced practices from the Human Potential Movement into the service, and used American folk tunes to re-enliven ancient hymns (for example, singing the well-worn “Adon Olam” to the tune of “Amazing Grace”).
 Conversely, Reb Zalman innovated English translations of liturgy and Torah text that can be chanted to the traditional melodies.
-Similarly, he encouraged the growth of new interpretations of biblical text through the practice of contemporary midrash (“intepretation”) through the literary, performing, and visual arts.
+Similarly, he encouraged the growth of new interpretations of biblical text through the practice of contemporary midrash (“interpretation”) through the literary, performing, and visual arts.
 ALEPH has been called the “R&D Department of the Jewish world,” and many of Reb Zalman’s innovations have been widely integrated into the progressive Jewish denominations.

 Reb Zalman was also committed to interfaith deep ecumenism.
 He explored “spiritual technologies” and sustained friendships with many significant leaders, including Ram Dass, Fr.
 Matthew Fox, Fr.
 Thomas Keating, Pir Vilayat Inayat Khan, Br.
 Thomas Merton, Br.
 David Steindl-Rast, and Ken Wilbur, among others.
 Where others saw walls, he saw doors.